Har1743/Scapo/README.md

 # Scapo
-This a python based port scanner
+This a python based port scanner which tells you the open ports.

+# Screenshot